umati/Sample-Server/README.md

 ## Local Usage

 To read how to prepare a VM and to test the server locally, please refer to the [usage documentation](doc/Usage.md).
+To read how to compile the Sample-Server yourself, refer to the [compilation documentation](doc/Compile.md).

 ## Configuration